Digital Financial Assets Law Frequently Asked Questions

 15. What are the requirements regarding stablecoins?

 DFAL requirements related to stablecoin issuers depend on the characteristics of the stablecoin.
-The DFPI will be publishing more on stablecoins in the future.
+Stablecoin issuers are encouraged to review Chapter 6 of the DFAL.